MicrosoftDocs/fabric-docs/docs/enterprise/fabric-close-end-cancel.md

 ### Manage an expired Premium subscription

+> [!NOTE]
+> Power BI Premium is transitioning to Microsoft Fabric.
+Power BI Premium is now part of Fabric.
+At the end of your current agreement with Microsoft, work with your Microsoft account representatives to migrate your P SKU purchase to an F SKU purchase.
+No immediate action is required.
+You can continue using your existing Power BI Premium capacity until the time of your next renewal.
+You can use Power BI in Fabric alongside all the other Fabric workloads.
+Because of this change, the Power BI Premium SKUs are being retired.

-If a Premium subscription or capacity license expires, you have 30 days of full access to your capacity.
-After that, your content reverts to a shared capacity where it will continue to be accessible.
+If a Premium subscription or capacity license expires, you have 90 days of full access to your capacity.
+During these 90 days, migrate your workspaces to your new F SKU capacity without losing access to your existing work.
+However, once the workspace is reassigned, all currently active jobs are canceled.
+Rerun those jobs after migration.
+Migration doesn't impact scheduled jobs.
+If you don't migrate your workspaces, your content reverts to a shared capacity where it will continue to be accessible.
 However, you can't view reports that are based on semantic models that are greater than 1 GB or reports that require Premium capacities to render.

 ### Manage an expired Power BI license